 A. No. A California Penal Code 1203.4 PC expungement cannot provide this type of relief.
 But a Certificate of Rehabilitation and Governor’s pardon often can, as long as the conviction was not for a sex crime against a child.33

 Interested in a California expungement?
-Call us for help…
+We can help…

 If you or a loved one is looking to expunge or seal a criminal record in California, we invite you to contact us for a free consultation.